HarshBPGC/TaskHive/README.md

-# TaskHive - Task Management System
+# Task Assignment System - Pattern Matching Algorithm

-TaskHive is a task management system that helps assign tasks to employees based on their skills, experience, workload, and performance.
-The system features a modern Streamlit-based user interface for easy task and employee management.
+A simple task assignment system that uses pattern matching algorithms to assign tasks to employees based on their skills, experience, workload, and performance.
+The system features a clean Streamlit-based user interface for easy task and employee management.

 ## Features